IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project0.rst

 Project 0: Designing a Room
 ===========================

-In this introductory project, you'll learn the basics of using BlenderBIM to design a simple room.
+In this introductory project, you'll learn the basics of using Bonsai to design a simple room.
 By the end of this tutorial, you'll have created a basic 3D model and a 2D floor plan drawing.

 Prerequisites
 =============

 - Basic knowledge of Blender interface
-- BlenderBIM Add-on installed and activated
+- Bonsai installed and activated

 Learning Objectives
 ===================